Astronomical seeing: Mitigation

 The first answer to this problem was speckle imaging, which allowed bright objects with simple morphology to be observed with diffraction-limited angular resolution.
 Later came space telescopes, such as NASA's Hubble Space Telescope, working outside the atmosphere and thus not having any seeing problems and allowing observations of faint targets for the first time (although with poorer resolution than speckle observations of bright sources from ground-based telescopes because of Hubble's smaller telescope diameter).
 The highest resolution visible and infrared images currently come from imaging optical interferometers such as the Navy Prototype Optical Interferometer or Cambridge Optical Aperture Synthesis Telescope, but those can only be used on very bright stars.

 Starting in the 1990s, many telescopes have developed adaptive optics systems that partially solve the seeing problem.
 The best systems so far built, such as SPHERE on the ESO VLT and GPI on the Gemini telescope, achieve a Strehl ratio of 90% at a wavelength of 2.2 micrometers, but only within a very small region of the sky at a time.

 Astronomers can make use of an artificial star by shining a powerful laser to correct for the blurring caused by the atmosphere.

 A wider field of view can be obtained by using multiple deformable mirrors conjugated to several atmospheric heights and measuring the vertical structure of the turbulence, in a technique known as Multiconjugate Adaptive Optics.

 This amateur lucky imaging stack using the best of 1800 frames of Jupiter captured using a relatively small telescope approaches the theoretical maximum resolution for the telescope, rather than being limited by seeing.

 Another cheaper technique, lucky imaging, has had good results on smaller telescopes.
 This idea dates back to pre-war naked-eye observations of moments of good seeing, which were followed by observations of the planets on cine film after World War II.
 The technique relies on the fact that every so often the effects of the atmosphere will be negligible, and hence by recording large numbers of images in real-time, a 'lucky' excellent image can be picked out.
-This happens more often when the number of r0-size patches over the telescope pupil is not too large, and the technique consequently breaks down for very large telescopes.
+This happens more often when the number of r_{0}-size patches over the telescope pupil is not too large, and the technique consequently breaks down for very large telescopes.
 It can nonetheless outperform adaptive optics in some cases and is accessible to amateurs.
 It does require very much longer observation times than adaptive optics for imaging faint targets, and is limited in its maximum resolution.